+SB1313

+Children's Services Act; special education programs.

-§§ 2.2-5211 and 2.2-5212 SB1313 requires that funds expended for private special education services under the Children's Services Act only be expended on educational programs that are licensed by the Board of Education or an equivalent out-of-state licensing agency.
-The bill also provides that as of July 1, 2022, such funds may only be expended for programs that the Office of Children's Services certify as having reported their tuition rates.
-The bill adds children and youth previously placed in approved private school educational programs for at least six months who will receive transitional services in a public school setting to the target population fo eligibility for the state pool of funds.
-The bill provides that state funds shall be allocated for no longer than 12 months for transitional services. §§ 19.2-389, as it is currently effective and as it shall become effective, 22.1- 289.035, as it shall become effective, 22.1- 289.039, as it shall become effective, 63.2- 1720.1, and 63.2- 1724 The bill also requires the Department, in collaboration with the School Readiness Committee, to (a) identify and analyze financing strategies that can be used to support the systemic costs of high-quality child care services, ensure equitable compensation for child care staff, and better prepare children for kindergarten and (b) analyze the effectiveness of using a cost-of-quality modeling system for the child care subsidy program. §§ 16.1-228, 16.1-282.1, 63.2- 100 SB1328 creates the State-Funded Kinship Guardianship Assistance program (the program) to facilitate child placements with relatives, including fictive kin, and ensure permanency for children.
+§§ 2.2-5211 and 2.2-5212

+SB1313 requires that funds expended for private special education services under the Children's Services Act only be expended on educational programs that are licensed by the Board of Education or an equivalent out-of-state licensing agency.
+The bill also provides that as of July 1, 2022, such funds may only be expended for programs that the Office of Children's Services certify as having reported their tuition

+The bill adds children and youth previously placed in approved private school educational programs for at least six months who will receive transitional services in a public school setting to the target population for eligibility for the state pool of funds.
+The bill provides that state funds shall be allocated for no longer than 12 months for transitional services.

+SB1316

+Child care providers; background check portability; subsidy pilot program; report. §§ 19.2-389, as it is currently effective and as it shall become effective, 22.1-289.035, as it shall become effective, 22.1-289.039, as it shall become effective, 63.2-1720.1, and 63.2-1720.1, and 63.2-

+The bill also requires the Department, in collaboration with the School Readiness Committee, to (a) identify and analyze financing strategies that can be used to support the systemic costs of high-quality child care services, ensure equitable compensation for child care staff, and better prepare children for kindergarten and (b) analyze the effectiveness of using a cost-of-quality modeling system for the child care subsidy program.

+SB1328

+State-Funded Kinship Guardianship Assistance program, §§ 16.1-228, 16.1-282.1, 63.2-100

+SB1328 creates the State-Funded Kinship Guardianship Assistance program (the program) to facilitate child placements with relatives, including fictive kin, and ensure permanency for children.
 The bill sets forth eligibility criteria for the program, payment allowances to kinship guardians, and requirements for kinship guardianship assistance agreements.
-2.2-5212 \$\$ 19.2-389, as it is currently effective and as it shall become effective, 22.1- 289.035, as it shall become effective, 22.1- 289.039, as it shall become effective, 63.2- 1720.1, and 63.2- 1724 \$\$ 16.1-228, 16.1-282.1, 63.2-